 While all staterooms have at least one outlet, we recommend bringing an adapter (or one that comes with USB ports) so that everyone in your room will be able to charge their phones, tablets, and other tech items all at the same time.

-Hydration is key when you’re hiking or engaging in some other active excursion outdoors.
+Hydration is key when you’re hiking in Alaska or engaging in other active excursion outdoors.
 Bring along your favorite water bottle to keep on hand during your trip.

 Miscellaneous Alaska cruise packing list items